 Selection Pressure (Optional)¶

 Selection pressure of clones can be calculated with Baseline.
-After installing, run:
+After installing, and

 $ immunedb_clone_pressure config.json /path/to/Baseline_Main.r